 - high blood pressure

 - blood clots

-- An electrocardiogram (ECG) can check the electrical signals that control the heartbeat.
+- An electrocardiogram (EKG) can check the electrical signals that control your heartbeat.
 Alcoholic cardiomyopathy can disrupt your heart rhythm, causing it to beat too fast or too slow.
 An EKG will detect an irregular heartbeat.

-The first step is total and permanent abstinence from alcohol.
-Next, diet and lifestyle changes will be necessary to relieve the burden on the heart.
-The doctor may order a low-salt diet and diuretics.
 Restricted fluid intake may also be needed to relieve pressure on the heart from fluid retention.
-The doctor may prescribe ACE inhibitors and beta-blockers to manage the high blood pressure.
-If the heart is severely damaged, the doctor may recommend an implantable defibrillator or a pacemaker to improve heart function.
+Your doctor might prescribe ACE inhibitors and beta-blockers to manage your high blood pressure.
+If your heart is severely damaged, your doctor may recommend an implantable defibrillator or pacemaker to improve heart function.